 In making cultures cross, we recognise the spirit of the cultures in its movement.
 The strength of the program lies in the Indian musical tradition itself.
-COMET brings a perspective that is traditional in its content but contemporary in its approach.
-The contemporariness is from the objectivity in music.
+COMET brings a perspective that remains rooted in tradition while embracing contemporary approaches, leading to an objective understanding of music.

 Our students come from diverse backgrounds with unique learning demands, and through COMET, they quickly grasp the profound essence of Indian music as a whole and particularlu Karnatak music.
 The interactive practical work among the musicians helps build a corpus of interesting cross-cultural compositions.

-The American jazz idiom comes close to Indian music primarily due to its improvisatory nature.
-Many Carnatic musicians have played with Jazz musicians because of this commonality.
-Although there are very few exceptions, in most cases, the Jazz musicians borrow the ideas of rhythmic and scalar based improvisations and bring in improvisations that bluntly suggest the typical characteristics of Indian raga and tala concepts.
-On the other hand, COMET brings in the Indian musical concepts, in such a way that a newer path in improvisation both for the Jazz musicians and Indian musicians is thrown open.
-This way a more unified improvisatory procedure is evolved.
+The American jazz idiom comes close to Indian music, primarily due to its improvisatory nature.
+Many Karnatak musicians have collaborated with jazz musicians, drawn together by this commonality.
+In most cases, jazz musicians tend to borrow ideas from rhythmic and scalar-based improvisations, incorporating elements that echo the unique characteristics of Indian raga and tala concepts.
+On the other hand, COMET introduces Indian musical concepts in a manner that opens up new avenues for improvisation, benefiting both jazz musicians and Karnataka musicians.
+This approach paves the way for a more unified and enriched improvisatory procedure.

 COMET is the ideal framework for the meeting of like minds across artistic, cultural, and intellectual boundaries.